 Learn more about Yarra Valley Water and its work with the 17 UN Sustainable Development goals by visiting the Sustainability page on their website.

 Celeste Mergens is the Founder and CEO of Days for Girls and has led the organization since its beginning in 2008, driven by twenty years of nonprofit and business management experience.
 Her ‘can do” team-building approach has inspired thousands of volunteers and social enterprises worldwide.
 Under Celeste’s stewardship, Days for Girls has won the SEED award for gender equity and entrepreneurship; was named as a ‘Next Ten’ Organization poised to change the world in the next decade by the Huffington Post; and is two-time Girl Effect Champion.
-Celeste is a sought-after speaker who has been featured in Oprah’s O Magazine and Magazine and Forbes, among other top-tier publications.
+Celeste is a sought-after speaker who has been featured in Oprah’s O Magazine and Forbes, among other top-tier publications.
 She was recently named an AARP Purpose Prize Award winner, a Conscious Company Global Impact Entrepreneur of the Year and Women Economic Forum’s Woman of the Decade.

 Learn more about Days For Girls by visiting their website.